jacubero/VBF/Sphinx/source/cryptec.rst

 ####################################################
-Analysis of AES competition cryptographic algorithms
+Analysis of CRYPTEC project cryptographic algorithms
 ####################################################

-In January 1997, the US National Institute of Standards and Technology (NIST) announced the start of an initiative to develop a new encryption standard: the AES.
-The AES selection process was open in which 15 candidates were accepted for the first evaluation round and 5 finalists were announced in the second round.
-On October 2, 2000, NIST officially announced that Rijndael would become the AES.
-In this chapter, a number of cryptographic algorithms from the AES (Advanced Encryption Standard) candidates accepted for the first evaluation round process are analysed.
+CRYPTREC is the Cryptography Research and Evaluation Committees set up by the Japanese Government to evaluate and recommend cryptographic techniques for government and industrial use.
+It is comparable in many respects to the European Union's NESSIE project and to the Advanced Encryption Standard process run by NIST in the U.S..
+In this chapter, certain cryptographic algorithms from CRYPTEC project candidates are analysed.

 Below you can find a legend describing the cryptographic criteria used in this chapter: